Alaska: Federal politics

 Alaska regularly supports Republicans in presidential elections and has done so since statehood.
 Republicans have won the state's electoral college votes in all but one election that it has participated in (1964).
 No state has voted for a Democratic presidential candidate fewer times.
 Alaska was carried by Democratic nominee Lyndon B. Johnson during his landslide election in 1964, while the 1960 and 1968 elections were close.
-Since 1972, however, Republicans have carried the state by large margins.
+Since 1972, Republicans have carried the state by large margins.

 In 2008, Republican John McCain defeated Democrat Barack Obama in Alaska, 59.49% to 37.83%.
 McCain's running mate was Sarah Palin, the state's governor and the first Alaskan on a major party ticket.
 Obama lost Alaska again in 2012, but he captured 40% of the state's vote in that election, making him the first Democrat to do so since 1968.
 In 2020, Joe Biden received 42.77% of the vote for president, marking the high point for a Democratic presidential candidate since Johnson's 1964 victory.

 The Alaska Bush, central Juneau, midtown and downtown Anchorage, and the areas surrounding the University of Alaska Fairbanks campus and Ester have been strongholds of the Democratic Party.
 The Matanuska-Susitna Borough, the majority of Fairbanks (including North Pole and the military base), and South Anchorage typically have the strongest Republican showing.

 Elections

-Alaska has had a long history of primary defeats for incumbent U.S. Senators, with Ernest Gruening, Mike Gravel and Lisa Murkowski all being defeated for the nomination to their re-election.
+Alaska has a history of primary defeats for incumbent U.S. Senators, including Ernest Gruening, Mike Gravel, and Lisa Murkowski.
 However, Murkowski won re-election with a write-in campaign.
-Despite this, Alaska has had some long-serving congressmen, with Ted Stevens serving as U.S. Senator for 40 years, and Don Young serving as the at-large representative for 49 years.
+Despite this, Alaska has also seen long-serving members of Congress, such as Ted Stevens, who served as a U.S. Senator for 40 years, and Don Young, who held Alaska's sole U.S. House seat for 49 years (from 1973 to 2022).